-On December 13, 2012, the Company received approval from CII for a Convertible Note in the amount of \$150,000.
+On December 13, 2012, the Company received approval from CI for a Convertible Note in the amount of \$150,000.
 The note accrues interest at the annual rate of 12% and is repayable in full in two years if it has not been converted.
-CII has the option to convert the outstanding principal and interest on the note into any future equity financing by the Company at a discount of 25% to the lowest price paid by other investors in an offering.
+CI has the option to convert the outstanding principal and interest on the note into any future equity financing by the Company at a discount of 25% to the lowest price paid by other investors in an offering.
 During the year ended December 31, 2013, we received the second and final tranche of \$75,000.
-The Company received notice on February 11, 2014 from CII requesting the conversion of their outstanding convertible note of \$150,000 and accrued interest of \$21,485 into common stock on February 17, 2014.
-Since February 17th was a holiday the Company utilized the trading price of its common stock on February 18, 2014 in order to calculate the number of common shares to issue to CII.
-The Company will issue 55,497 shares in full relief of the outstanding debt of \$171,485.
+The Company received notice on February 11, 2014 from Connecticut Innovations, Inc. requesting the conversion of their outstanding convertible note of \$150,000 and accrued interest of \$21,485 into common stock on February 17, 2014.
+Since February 17th was a holiday the Company issued the shares on February 18, 2014.
+The Company issued 55,497 shares in full relief of the outstanding debt of \$171,485.